 The dates of testing are summarized in the table below for your convenience.
 During these dates, we ask that you make efforts to allow your child to be in school the full day to keep disruptions to their testing at a minimum.
 Vacation requests during this period are not permitted to be excused, as participation is a requirement of the state for students in eligible grades.

-This year, the majority of students will be tested online via a district-provided Chromebook on premises, unless an accommodation is in place that would require paper/pencil assessments.
-This does not apply to students in grade three at the primary buildings as they will continue to take paper and pencil tests.
-Students in grades 4-8 will need a pair of wired headphones/earbuds, which can plug into the device (e.g. not bluetooth) to assist with the directions and prompting for the assessment.
+Students will be tested online via a district-provided Chromebook on school premises, unless an accommodation is in place that would require paper/pencil assessments.
+Students will need a pair of wired headphones/earbuds, which can plug into the device (e.g.: not Bluetooth) to assist with the directions and prompting for the assessment.
 Test these headphones in advance on your child’s district-issued device if you have one.
 Thereafter, please ensure that your child has a pair of wired headphones/earbuds in their backpack and is ready to go in advance of the assessment.
+Families in need of financial assistance or additional guidance should contact their child’s school principal.
 Teachers of our younger students will be checking on these prior to testing as preparations are fully made to support the online assessment process.
-Families in need of financial assistance or additional guidance should contact their child’s school.

-Please assist us by ensuring that your child’s device is fully charged and that they also bring their charging cord each day as well.
+On designated testing dates, please assist us by ensuring that your child’s device is fully charged and that they also bring their charging cord each day as well.
 Please note that all state testing is conducted at the school site and cannot be accessed from home.
-As a function of the testing platform’s security features, testing may only be conducted on the school district’s network.
-Students taking part in virtual learning will be contacted by their school administrators directly to share test location, date, and time information.